 For states with BB economies Lenin's state, and the Comintern, were a major threat.
-They knew Russia would not attack them, but its state-owned economy, using the economy to provide guaranteed employment and state-paid housing, healthcare, and education to all citizens, attracted people everywhere.
+They knew Russia would not attack them, but its state-owned economy, using its profits to provide full employment and state-paid housing, healthcare, and education to all citizens, attracted people everywhere.
 Many decided to create a socialized economy in their own country.
 The idea that the economy should be used to benefit all citizens rather than enrich a few was attractive to many people.

 BB opposes a socialized economy caring for all citizens.
 Its existence means that sharing the benefits of the economy equally among all citizens is possible.
 For this reason BB of Germany, Italy, Britain, France, and the USA was determined to destroy Lenin's state.
 BB presented this as a struggle against Dictatorship, but BB tolerated - and supported - dictators like Hitler and Mussolini until 1939, and until 1976 Salazar in Portugal and Franco in Spain.
 In 1961 CIA agents, on orders of US President Eisenhower, assassinated Congo's elected PM Lumumba replacing him by the corrupt dictator Joseph Mobutu, who ruled Congo for 32 years.
 In 1973 the CIA overthrew elected President Allende in Chile replacing him the dictator Pinochet.
 CIA did the same to Mossadeq in Iran (1953), and to Arbenz in Guatemala (1954).
 This exposes the claim that the US anti-USSR campaign was a struggle of "Democracy against Dictatorship" as sheer hypocrisy.
 US rulers prefer dictators protecting BB to elected governments nationalizing part of the economy.
-BB matters to them far more than International politics of the 20th Century were mostly efforts of states democracy. with big business economies to destroy states with big government economies.
+BB matters to them far more than democracy.
+International politics of the 20th Century were mostly efforts of states with Big Business economies to destroy states with Big Government economies.
 The latter did not try to destroy the former.
 Being Marxists they believed every BB economy must produce economic crises that will cause its own downfall.

 When Lenin died in January 1924 millions in Russia and abroad mourned his death.
+His BG regime was at the peak of its popularity, but cracks had already appeared in it When Lenin died in January 1924 millions in Russia and abroad mourned his death.
 His BG regime was at the peak of its popularity, but cracks had already appeared in it in 1921.
 Actually it was flawed from the start.
 Its flaws grew over the years, eventually causing the regime's collapse in 1991.
 What were these flaws?

-The first - and most serious - flaw was Lenin's insistence that his Party alone should arrest Kerensky's cabinet and take over power.
-Before the revolution Lenin supported the policy of: "All power to the Councils" (of delegates elected by soldiers, workers, and peasant).
-He proposed that the country should be run by local and general councils rather than by Parliament and Political Parties.
-The most important council was the one in St. Petersburg.
+The first - and most serious - flaw was Lenin's insistence that his Party alone would arrest Kerensky's cabinet and take over power.
+Before the revolution Lenin supported the policy of: "All power to the Committees" (of delegates elected by soldiers, workers, and peasant).
+He proposed that the country should be run by local and general Committees rather than by Parliament and Political Parties.
+The most important Committee was the one in St. Petersburg.
 Its members were elected by the soldiers in the city, by its workers and citizens.
-All revolutionary parties, Bolsheviks, Mensheviks, Social-Revolutionaries, and the Anarchists, were represented in this council, which had more authority than Kerensky's government as most soldiers obeyed its orders.
+All revolutionary parties, Bolsheviks, Mensheviks, Social-Revolutionaries, and the Anarchists, were represented in this Committee, which had more authority than Kerensky's government as most soldiers obeyed its orders.
 On October 24 (by new Calendar - November 6, by the old) Lenin exhorted the leaders of his Party to arrest Kerensky's government immediately, before October 25.
 He wrote to the leadership of his party: